logo

 Paralegal Certification in Connecticut

-State law does not require Connecticut paralegal certification in order to work as a paralegal.
+State law does not require Connecticut paralegal certification to work as a paralegal.
 Paralegals and legal assistants are classified as paraprofessionals who must work under the direct supervision of a licensed attorney.
 Though state-level certification is not required in most states, including Connecticut, paralegals who have completed a paralegal program are encouraged to seek voluntary national certification through the National Association of Legal Assistants (NALA, the Paralegal Association), the National Federation of Paralegal Associations (NFPA), the American Alliance of Paralegals, Inc. (AAPI), or the National Association of Legal Secretaries (NALS).
 The certification programs offered by these organizations have been recognized as providing a national standard of excellence within the paralegal and legal assistant field.
 For more information regarding paralegal training and career prospects, refer to the Connecticut paralegal associations listed below.
 Read our Steps to Become a Paralegal page for more information on certification options.

 Connecticut Paralegal Career and Salary Outlook